 About This Park

-Almost Heaven’s southernmost state forest, Panther State Forest occupies 7,810 rugged acres, and its heavily wooded surroundings offer a range of outdoor amenities.
-During the summer, visitors can cool off in the swimming pool or watch little ones splash in the wading pool.
-Picnic shelters are available for rent.
-Panther Creek is stocked with fresh trout, and in-season hunting is welcome in designated areas with proper licensing.
+Panther State Forest is West Virginia's southernmost state forest and occupies 7,810 rugged acres where you can escape in nature and enjoy a range of outdoor amenities.
+During the summer, visitors can cool off in the swimming pool or watch their kids splash in the wading pool.
+Picnic shelters are available for reservation.

 Panther State Forest gets its name from Panther Creek, a tributary of the Tug Fork where a pioneer reportedly killed a panther.
 It was established in 1940 after the Welch Daily News spearheaded a “Pennies for Panther” campaign that raised more than $9,000 in community donations.